Mortgage loan modification: What it is and how to get one

 Key takeaways

-- Loan modifications are a long-term mortgage relief option for borrowers experiencing financial hardship, such as loss of income due to illness.
+- A loan modification is a long-term mortgage relief option for borrowers experiencing financial hardship, such as loss of income due to illness.

 - A modification typically changes the loan’s rate, term or both to make monthly payments more affordable.